SenpaiSeeker/nodepay-farm/README.md

 ```
 Logs are stored in `bot.log` and can also be seen in the console.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
-The bot will begin the process of connecting to the session, sending pings, and logging relevant information.

----

 ## Logs

 The bot will log the status and activity, including: